uhellstr/OpenXtalk-gameoflife/README.md

   LiveCode.
 Note 64-bit compilation will fail since sqllite libraries 32-bit only.
   Program tested on 32-Bit Debian wheezy, 64-Bit Ubuntu 14.04 LST and Debian 8 Jessie 64-bit.
-  On 64-bit platforms you will need to install 32-bit library support to be able to compile 32-bit executables as per LiveCode documentation.
+  On 64-bit platforms you will need to install 32-bit library support to be able to compile 32-bit executables as per LiveCode documentation unless you use LiveCode 8.0.0.-dp6 or higer.

+- Additional Linux 64-bit support verified.
+If you want to compile the code for 64-bit Linux then you should go for LiveCode release 8.0.0-dp6 or higher that includes the necessary sqlite libraries.

 - Added rough support for Mobile (Android)
 - Added support for iOS (8.3 and above) for iPad 2 / Air